Guidance for Industry and Other Stakeholders 1

-5. Waiver of Limitations of Compliance with CGMP or Prescription Requirements
+5. Waivers or Limitations of Compliance With Other Requirements

 VII.
 LIABILITY PROTECTION

-FDA's guidance documents, including this guidance, do not establish legally enforceable responsibilities.
-Instead, guidances describe FDA's current thinking on a topic and should be viewed only as recommendations, unless specific regulatory or statutory requirements are cited.
+In general, FDA's guidance documents, including this guidance, do not establish legally enforceable responsibilities.
+Instead, guidances describe the Agency's current thinking on a topic and should be viewed only as recommendations, unless specific regulatory or statutory requirements are cited.
 The use of the word should in Agency guidance means that something is suggested or recommended, but not required.

-This document is intended to inform industry, government agencies, public health and emergency response stakeholders5, and FDA staff of FDA's general recommendations and procedures for:
+This document is intended to inform all stakeholders5 involved in emergency response activities and FDA staff of FDA's general recommendations and procedures for: